America is turning 240 this year and she’s never looked better!

 Your Most Important July 4th Decoration: The Flag

 There’s an obvious color scheme to most July 4th decorations and it’s red white and blue.
 The most important item you may need to store for your celebration is the US flag.
 Remember, that our flag should always be handled with care.
 The US Flag Code, which are the guidelines passed by Congress on display and care of the national flag says, “No disrespect should be shown to the flag of the United States of America.”
-The code also states that, “the flag should never touch anything beneath it, such as the ground, the floor, water, or merchandise.”
+The code also states that “the flag should never touch anything beneath it, such as the ground, the floor, water, or merchandise.”
 One longstanding tradition regarding the storage of an American flag is to fold it in a triangular shape with only the blue section showing, according to the American Legion, which posts instructions and guidelines for flag folding on their website.

 Storage Needs for Other Independence Day Items

-Another decorative item associated with the July 4th holiday is bunting, which are paper or cloth decorations, usually in the form of drapery that have the colors of the flag.
+Another decorative item associated with the July 4th holiday is bunting, which are paper or cloth decorations, usually in the form of drapery that has the colors of the flag.
 Both flags and bunting can wear over time and need to be stored in areas that are dry, away from sunlight and free of humidity.
 A.B.
 Richards has 20-foot storage containers that are perfect for storing household items.

 The 4th of July is often an ideal time to gather friends for a party.
 If your bash is an annual event, you may need to store items to get ready for the festivities.
 Extra tables, chairs, lawn chairs, games and athletic equipment may need to be stored.
 Cooking and grilling equipment that was packed away for the summer may also have to come out of storage.
 You may have plates, napkins, centerpieces and tiny flags for each table.
 If it’s a pool party, you might need to keep aquatic equipment and flotation items on hand.
 You may want extra space for lanterns, bug zappers and speakers as well as for any music equipment.